AVoid.

 Task Record

-Reinforces Motivation: Visual marker of accomplishment and encourages continued productivity.
+Reinforces Motivation: Visual marker of accomplishment and encouragement.

 Builds Accountability